PascalDragosCostin/RPi-Piano/README.md

 ## RPi-Piano
-The project contains WEB development: Front-End (HTML, CSS, JavaScript), Back-End (Node.JS) and Python3 programming on a RaspberryPi running Raspbian (Linux).
+The project contains WEB development: Front-End (HTML, CSS, JavaScript), Back-End (NodeJS) and Python3 programming on a RaspberryPi running Raspbian (Linux).

 For more information, please visit Hackster.io.
 The link can be found bellow.